DEIB-GECO/flu-warning-system/README.md

 2. Data Processing
 3. Data Visualization

-Each stage is distributed as a separate docker container, which can be built and run with simple commands.
+Each stage is distributed as a docker service to be executed independently.

 The following sections describe how to use the data available on GISAID with the software to reproduce the analysis described in the associated manuscript.